aianoel/spi/replit.md

 # Overview

 This is a Student Profile Information (SPI) system - a full-stack web application for managing student records, their children's information, and administrative users.
-The system provides a comprehensive dashboard for educational institutions to track student enrollment data, family information, and generate reports.
-It features role-based authentication with admin and staff access levels, allowing for secure management of sensitive student data.
+The system features a public enrollment form as the main landing page for new student registrations, and a secure admin dashboard for educational institutions to manage student data, family information, and generate reports.
+It includes role-based authentication with admin and staff access levels for secure management of sensitive student data.

+## Application Entry Points
+- **Main Landing Page (/)**: Student enrollment form - first display when system starts
+- **Admin Dashboard (/admin)**: Protected administrative interface for managing student data
+- **Admin Login (/login)**: Authentication page for administrative users

 # User Preferences